13 Popup Design Examples: Why They Work and How to Make Your Own

 Select a template

-To get started, create a trial account (which is free) and follow the relevant instructions to install Getsitecontrol on your website.
+To get started, create an account and follow the relevant instructions to install Getsitecontrol on your website.
 Then log into your account, click the + Create widget button on the main page of the dashboard and select Premade widgets.

 Premade widgets are the fastest way to create a popup because they are already set up for common marketing purposes — such as a welcome discount or an exit-intent offer — so you only need to customize the copy and image.